SafeHome.org may receive compensation from some providers listed on this page. Learn More

 Wearing Lively

-We were curious about the fact that it had a single button, and this single button could perform just a single function, albeit the most important one — connecting with Lively’s 5Star Urgent Response Service.
+We were curious about the fact that the smartwatch had a single button, and this single button could perform just a single function, albeit the most important one — connecting with Lively’s 5Star Urgent Response Service.
 Other watches that we’ve tested offer multiple functions, including displaying the time.

 Over the next few days we would sort this all out as we tested the functionality and response time of our Lively Wearable2.
 So keep reading for our full review.